The Durham Academy News Feed recently highlighted remarks made by the American Immigration...

 Maine is home to an appreciable number of Latinos and Asians.

 - The Latino share of Maine’s population grew from 0.7% in 2000 to 1.4% (or 18,432 people) in 2013.
 The Asian share of the population grew from 0.7% in 2000 to 1.1% (or 14,059 people) in 2013, according to the U.S. Census Bureau.

 - In Maine, 79.5% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.

 - In 2009, 97.2% of children in Latino families in Maine were U.S. citizens.

 Immigrant, Latino, and Asian entrepreneurs and consumers add hundreds of millions of dollars and hundreds of jobs to Maine’s economy.

 - The 2014 purchasing power of Maine’s Latinos totaled $424 million—an increase of 650% since 1990.
 Asian buying power totaled $504 million—an increase of 522% since 1990, according to the Selig Center for Economic Growth at the University of Georgia.

 - Maine’s 1,107 Asian-owned businesses had sales and receipts of $279.3 million and employed 2,550 people in 2007, the last year for which data is available.
 The state’s 979 Latino-owned businesses had sales and receipts of $163.2 million in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are important to Maine’s economy as workers.
+Immigrants are important to Maine’s economy as workers and taxpayers.